6 tips to manage a remote team

 Not everything is about work

-Good start in your remote working journey, dear readers and partners.
+We wish you a good start in your remote working journey, dear readers, and partners.
 This is not the ideal context to get started, but this is feasible with a touch of agility.

 NB: this article is written at a time where many organizations implement confinement measures due to Covid-19.